Marie Michael Library

 You are encouraged to browse through the Coady Course Links on the subject areas related to your topic.

-- ERIC database is a large database of resources related to education and training.
-It contains abstracts of published journal articles, plus full-text content of conference papers, reports, theses and other non-published resources from 1993-2004.
+- ERIC database contains resources related to education and training.
+It has abstracts of published journal articles, plus full-text content of conference papers, reports, theses and other non-published resources from 1993-2004.

 - International Journal of Qualitative Methods is a peer reviewed journal published as an open annual volume.
 Issues available: 1(2002)-current.
 (StFX only)